marcuscaisey/lox/README.md

 var b = "global b";
 {
     var a = "outer a";
-    print a; // prints outer a
+    print a; // prints: outer a
-    print b; // prints global b
+    print b; // prints: global b
 }
-print a; // prints global a
+print a; // prints: global a
-print b; // prints global b
+print b; // prints: global b
 ```

 #### If Statement